sebelga/gstore-cache/README.md

 ---

-### "cache-manager" methods bindings (get, mget, set, mset, del)
+### "cache-manager" methods bindings (get, mget, set, mset, del, reset)

-gstore cache has bindings set to the underlying "cache-manager" methods _get_, _mget_, _set_, _mset_ and _del_.
+gstore cache has bindings set to the underlying "cache-manager" methods _get_, _mget_, _set_, _mset_, _del_ and _reset_.
 This allows you to cache any other data you need.
 Refer the the cache-manager documentation.

 ```js
 const gstoreCache = require('gstore-cache');